 When processing an R2T4 calculation, include any federal aid awarded but has not disbursed as "Could Have Been Disbursed".
-For federal loans that have been originated but not disbursed, include them in the calculation as "Could Have Been Disbursed" whether or not the student is eligible to receive under late disbursement rules as a post-withdrawal disbursement (refer to Late Disbursed" If the student has not signed their master promissory note.
+For federal loans that have been originated but not disbursed, include them in the calculation as "Could Have Been Disbursed" whether or not the student is eligible to receive under late disbursement rules as a post-withdrawal disbursement (refer to Late Disbursement Policy).
+However, do not include these funds as "Could Have Been Disbursed" if the student has not signed their master promissory note.